adhikarirsr/adhikarirsr.github.io/_pages/about.md

 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
-  align: #right
+  align:
-  image: #prof_pic.jpg
+  image:
-  image_circular: #false crops the image to make it circular
+  image_circular: #crops the image to make it circular
   more_info:

 news: # includes a list of news items